 But overall, using Cloudflare will only bring benefits to most websites.

 Apart from the free plan, Cloudflare’s paid plans start at $20/mo.
-It offers more features like Web Application Firewall and image optimization.
+It offers more features like a Web Application Firewall and image optimization.

 Like BunnyCDN, KeyCDN is another provider quite popular among bloggers, although a bit more expensive.